lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ## Do not postpone this journey

 Many have put it off in a futile attempt to master their craft first.
-Do not make this mistake, this journey requires no credentials or any academic recognition of your readiness.
+Do not make this mistake, this journey requires no credentials or academic recognition of your readiness.

 Do not ask for permission.